eggboy/aca-java-ai-workshop/03-use-keda-autoscaling/README.md

 We're ready to publish messages into the Azure Service Bus Queue.
 KEDA needs a connection string to connect to the Azure Service Bus.
 Ideally, we should use managed identity minimize the security risk.
 However, for the simplicity, we will use the connection string.
 We will discuss about managed identity in detail in the following modules.

-Create a secret in the Azure Container Apps to store the connection string.
-Put the correct connection string in the following command.
+Create a secret in the Azure Container Apps to securely store the connection string.
+Insert the correct connection string in the following command.

 ```bash
 az containerapp secret set \